codebhav/codebhav.github.io/contact.markdown

 i currently live along the east coast, so my timezone is eastern daylight time (UTC-4).

-if i don't respond, it's not you, it's me.
-(it might be you. i didn't want to say it, but now i'm in parentheses so i can be honest.)
+if i don’t respond, it’s not you; it’s me. (it might be you. i didn’t want to say it, but now i’m in parentheses so i can be honest.)